Walk in the Sand Day

 This is a day to gather at the beaches around the world and take a walk in a global effort to raise awareness to the problems facing our beaches and the need to protect this beautiful natural land.

 Get to the beach or shore where you can enjoy a walk in the sand.
-Start a movement in your city or coastal community to bring more awareness to bring people together.
+Start a movement in your city or coastal community to bring more awareness and to clean up your local beaches.
 Our goal is a global effort to bring awareness to the importance of protecting this natural treasure by uniting the world through a global walk on all of the worlds beaches.

 Share your events with us so we can promote them on our website and through media spots.
 And on the day, share your images and videos on your social sites so everyone can see how beautiful and important our beaches are.